 Last year, Americans bought or leased more than 17 million vehicles.
-About two-thirds bought, but the percentage leasing is climbing every year.
+About two-thirds bought, but the percentage of leasing is climbing every year.
 Millennials seem to be at the forefront of that trend, possibly because a lease requires less of a monthly outlay, which allows the lessee to drive a more upscale vehicle.
 But the millions of drivers choosing on each side are testimony that each choice has compelling advantages.
 You’ll find little or no wisdom dictating one way or the other for all.
 The truth is that each individual needs to weigh all factors in his or her personal life to finally decide which option will work best.

-And many factors are at play in this debate.
+Many factors are at play in this debate.
 Let’s examine the most important ones.

 People buying a car are paying more money than people leasing one, because, whether paying cash or, as most people do, making a down payment and taking out a loan to complete the transaction, they are actually taking ownership of the vehicle.

 People leasing generally make lower monthly payments but do not have the advantage of owning the car at the end of the lease period.
-So do you want to pay more and eventually own the car or pay less but give it back at the end of the lease period?
+So do you want to pay more and eventually own the car, or pay less but give it back at the end of the lease period?
 The answer for each individual will be revealed only after examining more deeply the many components of the transactions.

 Here are some of the most significant advantages of leasing:

-- The monthly payments are generally much lower than the payments in a car loan, so you can usually afford to drive a more expensive, more luxurious vehicle.
+- The monthly payments are typically much lower than the payments in a car loan, so you can usually afford to drive a more expensive, more luxurious vehicle.
 Here’s an example: If you had your eye on a $42,450 car, agreed to a 10-percent down payment and took out a loan at 3 percent interest, you’d be faced with paying $845 a month.
 Pretty pricey for most people.
 On the other hand, a 39-month lease on the same car with $4,164 due at signing ($3,000 down and $795 “acquisition fee”) would leave monthly payments of $369.
 Very affordable for many of the customers who couldn’t even consider the purchase deal.

 - You’ll almost always be driving a car under factory warranty, provided you turn it back in at the end of the lease period, so you’ll rarely, if ever, incur repair payments.
 Depending on the lease deal, you may not even be responsible for normal service, such as oil changes.